RAWdevX21/Mod2_CRUD-Class-App/README.md

 # Command-line CRUD Application

-In this pre-reading, you'll be building an app that helps motivate people to go outside and seek out nature.
+Building an app that helps motivate people to go outside and seek out nature.
 The person will go outside, try to (safely) find as many animals as possible, then record them.
 Rarer animals (fauna) will be worth more points.

-## Lesson Objectives
+## Objectives

-By the end of this lesson

 - Develop a list of minimal features
 - Create an app that uses user input to